 The saffron brigade declared our house the “champ de bataille” the evil spirit that had taken hold of me had better be warned.
 As the pundits proceeded with their plan of action, I, unceremoniously became the bearer of their conjure-ments, if there be such a word.

 “Do not remove this at all”, my mother would carefully tie the red shiny thread on my stick of an arm.
-The thread would prickle and scratch against my soft skin but mother insisted that it was for my own good, although that goodness was completely lost on me.
+The thread would prickle and scratch against my soft skin but mother insisted that it was for my own good.
+That goodness was completely lost on me.
 I had become the experimental guinea pig, and quickly got adorned with an assortment of embellishments, hence threads and beads, charms and amulets, this and that started covering me left, right and center much to the annoyance of my official caregivers.

 The nurses on duty would promptly remove these trappings as soon as they saw one.
 I was at the center of two opposing sets of healing ideologies and got handled or (mis)handled at their whims and fancies.